-If you prefer a more powerful approach to cleaning, consider using an ultrasonic jewelry cleaner, which uses steam and sound waves to clean jewelry.
-While cleaning a ring makes it look beautiful and sparkly, steam and ultrasonic cleaners used every day can cause unnecessary wear on your ring and even make side stones loose inducing them to fall out.
+If you prefer a more powerful approach to cleaning, consider using jewelry cleaning equipment such as an ultrasonic jewelry cleaner, which uses steam and sound waves to clean jewelry.
+While cleaning your ring makes it look beautiful and sparkly, using powerful jewelry cleaning equipment like an ultrasonic jewelry cleaner on a daily basis will inevitably damage your jewelry.
+Daily steam and sound waves coming from an ultrasonic cleaning will cause unnecessary wear on your ring and even make side stones loose inducing them to fall out.
 We recommend cleaning your ring and other gem-set jewelry pieces once every two to ten weeks.

+Cleaning gemstones is a delicate task.
 Some gems are more brittle, porous, and softer than others.
 Avoid exposure to harsh chemicals, heat or vibrations (ultrasonic sound waves).
 This includes many gems, like emeralds (which are oiled) and opals (which dry out and shatter), pearls (they absorb the liquids, expand, and become brittle), colored diamonds (they can fade and lose their bright colors).
-Instead, cleaning these gems by hand with mild, all-natural soap and water is totally fine.
+Avoid an ultrasonic cleaning for these soft gemstones.
+Instead, cleaning gemstones by hand with mild, all-natural soap and water is totally fine.

 Here’s a quick list of what not to clean in a ultrasonic cleaner: